lnvglr/character-diversion/character-diversion.md

 ![typedrawers](./documentation/typedrawers.png)

-An adequate platform knows its users and knows the topics they discuss and finds a good balance between focussing the tools to what the user predictably seek out to do and leaving room for their particular use of the platform.
+An adequate platform knows its users and knows the topics they discuss and finds a good balance between focussing the tools to what the users predictably seek out to do and leaving room for their particular use of the platform.
 In this sense, *Character Diversion* will be two things: a standalone platform that is simply very specific and a proof of concept for a potential plugin to already existing platforms missing this kind of discourse functionality.

 As a standalone platform it has been designed specifically for critiquing letterforms and discussing their place in the future development of typography.

-As a plugin, *Character Diversion* could eventually be implemented in a larger typographic forum with a preexisting community, giving it the possibility to upgrade lively type communities with a tool for very specific type discussions.
+As a plugin, *Character Diversion* could eventually be implemented in a larger typographic forum with a pre existing community, giving it the possibility to upgrade lively type communities with a tool for very specific type discussions.

 ## A Platform for Typographic Discourse